Board Game Geek Rating: 5.49

 Players: 1 to 5

-Content Notes: Kickstarter "Unspeakable" Order for Cthulhu: Death May Die by CMON.
+Content Notes: Kickstarter "Unspeakable" Pledge for Cthulhu: Death May Die by CMON.
 Includes Core Game, "Julia" Exclusive Investigator, and all unlocked stretch goals.
 Please note: unless otherwise stated paid add ons from the Kickstarter Campaign are not included.
 All games are in English.

 Ding & Dent Description: Core Game Box and/or Unspeakable "stretch goal" Box are dinged along one or more edges and/or on or more corners.